wgseligman/GramsSim/util/README.md

 The first two arguments to `util::Options::ParseOptions` are the standard C++ arguments to the main routine; the contents of the second argument (`argv` in the example) will be altered during the process.
-The third argument must agree with a single tag-block within the XML file; as noted above we use `gramsg4` here as an example.
+The third argument can be a single tag-block within the XML file, or it can be omitted; in the latter case, the name of the executing program will be used to search for a matching tag-block within the XML file:
+As noted above we use
+`gramsg4` here as an example:

 ```
 #include "Options.h"
 #include <iostream>